123ojp/as208223-web/docs/index.md

 | AS6939 Hurricane Electric |  Free transit in Taipei & Canada
 | AS41051 Openfactory GmbH | ASN registry & Free transit in Germany
 | AS212895 Route64 |  Free transit in Germany
-| Spark VM | Free IEPL VM in Shenzhen to Hong Kong

 <!--
 | AS203314 Hats Network | Free VM & Transit in Hong Kong |
-| AS215364 Infinitron Internet LLC | Free transit in Hong Kong <br> Free VM in JJIX
 | AS140731 TOHU Public Internet | Free transit in Hong Kong

 -->